Brand Name: Apo-Methoprazine

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Drowsiness/reduced alertness: Methotrimeprazine can cause drowsiness and reduce alertness, especially during the first few days of treatment.
-Do not drive or participate in activities requiring mental alertness if the medication affects you in this way.
+Drowsiness/reduced alertness: Methotrimeprazine can cause drowsiness and reduced alertness, especially during the first few days of treatment.
+Avoid driving, operating machinery, or performing other tasks that require mental alertness until you have determined how this medication affects you.